Design and Application of an Optimum Backup Roll Contour

 Case studies in steel production

-• Hot strip mills: Improved thickness control and reduced crown variations
+• Hot strip mills: Better control of strip thickness and crown changes during high temperature rolling.

-• Plate rolling: Better gauge accuracy and reduced edge drop
+• Plate rolling: Better thickness precision and edge profile control for big steel plates.

 Advancements in aluminum and copper rolling